-Origins: The scene pictured above was captured by Charlotte Observer photographer Patrick Schneider during a house fire in
+Origins: The scene pictured above was captured by Charlotte Observer photographer Patrick Schneider during a house fire in July 1999 and shows firefighter Jeff Clark receiving a doggie greeting from a pregnant red Doberman named Cinnamon.
+As the Observer described the circumstances behind the photograph in an April 2005 retrospective:

-Charlotte firefighter Jeff Clark and Cinnamon, a pregnant red Doberman, gained international exposure with this photograph snapped by the Observer's Patrick Schneider during a July 1999 house fire.
-Seen through wire services and the Internet, the picture has moved people around the world and is still a top reprint seller.However, the text that now accompanies e-mailed versions of the photograph is inaccurate in suggesting that Cinnamon was "thanking" firefighter Clark for saving her life "by carrying her out of the house into her front yard."
+However, the text that now accompanies e-mailed versions of the photograph is inaccurate in suggesting that Cinnamon was "thanking" firefighter Clark for saving her life "by carrying her out of the house into her front yard."
 As Clark himself explained, he didn't rescue the dog, and his encounter with her was pure happenstance: